Park of the Monsters in Bomarzo

-Today we will explore the Tuscia region located north of Rome.
+Today we will explore the Tuscia region located north of Rome, one of the most fascinating areas in central Italy.

 A 90 minutes drive will take us to a real gem of this beautiful area: the Sacred Grove, or Park of the Monsters, near the tiny hamlet of Bomarzo.
 It was commissioned by the local prince, Vicino Orsini, a highly cultivated gentleman and a great patron of the arts.
 In 1552, from a wild ground with shapeless rocks of peperino stone, he created a magical and enchanting place.
 The works were undertaken by Pirro Ligorio, the same architect who built Villa d’Este in Tivoli.